 In addition, check whether the pension provides any additional benefits on top of the regular income payment such as a tax-free lump sum on retirement or death in service payment.
 You may find it helpful to get advice about this sort of issue from an Independent Financial Adviser (IFA).
 You can find an IFA in your area by searching here: Unbiased - Find an Independent Financial Adviser (IFA), mortgage adviser, accountant or solicitor.

 You may also need to find out whether your pension rights can be cashed in.
-Since April 2015 this has been possible for people aged 55 or over for most pensions (though not including most public sector schemes such as the NHS scheme).
-However cashing in pension rights may give rise to tax consequences at a level which means this is not a good step to take.
-It is important that you know what these consequences are in your situation.
+Since April 2015 this has been possible for people aged 55 or over for most defined contribution pensions (though not for most public sector schemes such as the NHS scheme).
+However, cashing in pension rights may not be a good step to take, for example, you may lose valuable benefits or it may give rise to a much larger tax liability.
+It is important that you know what the consequences are in your situation.
 You should get advice before you make any decisions as this option will not be right for everyone: Pension Wise.

 Step 3: Gather other key information

-Find out what the pension trustees will charge for implementing a pension share and whether they will agree to the person who is going to receive a pension share remaining in their pension scheme or whether (as is often the case) they will want them to transfer their share of the fund to another pension scheme.
+Find out what the pension providers will charge for implementing a pension share and whether they will agree to the person who is going to receive a pension share remaining in their pension scheme or whether (as is often the case) they will want them to transfer their share of the transfer value to another pension scheme.
+When you complete the Form P the pension provider must give you this information.
 In this situation the person needing to invest their share elsewhere should get professional advice about where best to reinvest the funds.

-Getting all the details in steps 1-3 above can take several weeks (if not months), so start early as it is not normally possible to settle everything until you have this information.
+Getting all the details in steps 1-3 takes several weeks (if not months), so start early as it is not normally possible to settle everything until you have this information.